Instructions: Form L10 Application to Collect Money a Former Tenant Owes

 You cannot file this application if the tenant is still living in the rental unit.

-If the tenant is still living in the rental unit and you want to evict the tenant for non- payment of rent, you may complete the Application to Evict a Tenant for Non-Payment of Rent and to Collect Rent the Tenant Owes (L1 Application) and file it with the LTB.
+If the tenant is still living in the rental unit and you want to evict the tenant for non- payment of rent, you may complete the Application to Evict a Tenant for Non-Payment of Rent and to Collect Rent the Tenant Owes (Form L1) and file it with the LTB.
 However, before you file the L1 application, you must give the tenant an N4 Notice to End your Tenancy for Non-Payment of Rent.

-Return to Top
+Return to Table of Contents

 Section B: How to complete this application